Fractural/FracturalCommons/README.md

 This module based system even enables you to add new behavior by making your own `PluginModuls`.

+## Installation

+1. Go to the releases tab on the github page

 # Modules

 ## C# Events Inspector